 Invaluable - All purchases subject to an additional 5% live bidding fee.

 Congratulations on your successful bidding, the next stage is payment.

 There are number of ways to pay to make it as easy as possible for you.
 We accept cash, credit or debit card or bank transfer.

-Remember your final invoice will include the hammer price plus the buyer’s premium of 15% of the hammer price, plus VAT on the buyer's premium.
+Remember your final invoice will include the hammer price plus the buyer’s premium of 25% of the hammer price of each lot up to and including £300,000, plus 20% from £300,001 thereafter, plus VAT on the buyer's premium.
 If there is a dagger (†), asterisk (*) next to your lot number in the catalogue, your lot will be subject to additional VAT or Droit de Suite charges.
 See our Conditions of Sale for further details, or the auction information at the start of the printed or online catalogues.

 All items must be paid for before they can be collected.

 Please find details in any email invoice we issue or upon request from our accounts department.

 Cash payments can be made at the accounts desk during or after an auction.
 Please note that there is an annual cash payment limit of £5000 per buyer.

 Payment can be made by credit or debit card.
 Please note we can accept Visa or MasterCard only.
 Payment by card must be made in person in our Edinburgh branch or online (see below), we are unable to accept card payments by telephone.

 Click below to pay by credit or debit card online.
 A system provided by Cardstream and Credorax.